 Certification is important because it guarantees the kava was grown, harvested, processed and packaged in accordance with Australian food standards.
 Moreover, this also helps to ensure that when you buy kava online, your kava is safe to consume as well as being compliant with all relevant regulations.

 We take pride in being able to offer you Australia’s premium range of kavas from around the Pacific.
-They include all your favourite noble strains such as Waka Premium, Borogu, Melo Melo and Kelai and more!
+They include all your favourite noble strains such as Moana Premium (from Tonga), Waka Premium (from Fiji) and Borogu, Melo Melo and Kelai from Vanuatu!
 And let’s not forget the wonders of our Instant Kava!

 Kava is a root plant with its proper name being Piper methysticum.
 It’s only the root of the plant that’s used to make kava powder and for drinks.
 Specifically, it is grown in the Pacific Islands.
 And in particular, the following countries: Vanuatu, Fiji, Samoa, Tonga, Solomon Islands and Micronesia.